Sephirothbahamut/Accio-Niffler/Milestone 1.md

 | ---------------------------- |
 | **Minerva**: Stunning Spell! |

-Minerva hits the mermaid, but the only thighs that happens is that the mermaid gets even more angry and lashes out of her and Myrtle.
-The mermaid kidnapping Myrtle and dive in the lake.
-Meanwhile, the girl tries to cast a spell, hits the mermaid, but a groups of Grindylows emerge from the waters, the Grindylows they hurl themselves on the girl and they steal her wand and they run away.
+Minerva hits the mermaid, but the only result is that she gets angrier, assaulting her and Myrtle.
+Then the mermaid manages to kidnap Myrtle and dives with her in the lake.
+Meanwhile, the girl tries to cast a spell hitting the mermaid, but a groups of grindylows emerges from the waters; they hurl themselves on the girl, they steal her wand and they run away.

 ![avvincino](Pictures/Level/avvincino.jpg)